adityatripathy0000/SpectrumInternship/README.md

-# Spectrum Data-Science / Machine-Learning Internship Report
+# Spectrum Data-Science / Machine-Learning Internship Project Report

+## About the Project:

+This Project

 ## Techniques used in Final Task of the internship: